 Locations are a key factor when choosing a money transfer service.
 The more locations a service has, the easier it will be for you to send the money and receive it on the other end.
 There is a long list of countries that are available for you to send money to and from, and which countries make the list depends on the money transfer service you choose.
 Of course, there are some commonly accepted countries across the board.
 For example, every service you find will let you send money to and from the US, UK, and countries throughout Europe.

-More far-flung locations will have fewer services that allow money transfers, but you can still find a service location close by in most cases.
-Some services, like Western Union, actually make sending money to developing countries easier on you by making transfers to these countries faster or cheaper than standard transfers.
+Some locations will have fewer services that allow money transfers, but you can still find a service location close by in most cases.
+Some services, like Western Union, make sending money to developing countries easier by making transfers to these countries faster or cheaper than standard transfers.
 Some companies, like TransferWise, have dozens of locations around the globe including Australia, Brazil, and Canada.

 Still other companies, like MoneyGram, have more than 350,000 branches spread over 200 countries globally.
 You want to look for a money transfer service that has branches in as many locations around the world as possible, so both the sender and the recipient are likely to find a location right near them, making the task of transferring money a cinch.
 Western Union even has branches situated within convenient stores and local groceries for added convenience.

 How to Find the Best Online Money Transfer Service